ermongroup/cs228-notes/preliminaries/applications/index.md

 title: Real World Applications
 ---

+Although probabilistic graphical models may seem like a very theoretical field, the applications of it are widespread.
+The concepts stem from the ability to draw conclusions from data or an existing representation.
+Here we will look into many some of the ways probabilistic models are used in the real world.

 # Image Models

-Suppose we are able to learn a probability distribution $$p(x)$$ over images (a matrix of pixels) that assigns high probability to images that look realistic, and low probability to everything else.
+Images serve as a great example of how a probabilistic model can serve as a good base for other applications.
+Let's take the case of $$p(x)$$, where $$p(x)$$ is the probability distribution over images (a matrix of pixels) that assigns high probability to images that look realistic, and low probability to everything else.
 Given this model, there are a number of tasks that can be solved:

 ## Sampling

-Suppose we are somehow able to learn a probability distribution that assigns high probability to images that look like bedrooms (based on some training data):
+Suppose we are able to learn a [probability distribution](https://arxiv.org/abs/1710.10196) that assigns high probability to images that look like bedrooms (based on some training data):

 **Training Data**<br />
 ![bedroom1](bedroominpainting1.png)<br />